maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 Normally we don't permit duplicate values in the values of the teacher's answer.
 If the input type receives duplicate values STACK will throw an error.
 This probably arises from poor randomisation.
 However it may be needed.
 If duplicate entries are permitted use the display option to create unique value keys with the same display. *This behaviour is a design decision may change in the future.*

 When STACK displays the "teacher's answer", e.g. after a quiz is due, this will be constructed from the `display` fields corresponding to those elements for which `correct` is `true`.
 I.e. the "teacher's answer" will be a list of things which the student could actually select.
 Whether the student is able to select more than one, or if more than one is actually included, is not checked.
 The teacher must indicate at least one choice as `true`.

-Hence, if you need "none of these" you must include this as an explicit option, and not rely on the student not checking any boxes in the checkbox type.
+If you need "none of these" you must include this as an explicit option, and not rely on the student not checking any boxes in the checkbox type.
+Indeed, it would be impossible to distinguish the active selection of "none of these" from a passive failure to respond to the question.

 ## Internals ##

 The dropdown and radio inputs return the `value`, but the checkbox type returns the student's answer as Maxima list, even if they have only chosen one option.

-If, when authoring a question, you switching from radio/dropdown to checkboxes or back, you will probably break a PRT because of mis-matched types.
+If, when authoring a question, you switch from radio/dropdown to checkboxes or back, you will probably break a PRT because of mis-matched types.

 For the select and radio types the first option on the list will always be "Not answered".
 This enables a student to retract an answer and return a "blank" response.